giodueck/factorio-computing/doc/asm-design.md

 ### Call
 `call Rd/imm16`\
-Jump to the address denoted by `Rd/imm16` and push the next instruction to the stack.
+Jump to the address denoted by `Rd/imm16` and store the address of the next instruction in the `LR` register.

 The registers `R0`-`R3` are free to use inside a call and are the arguments.
-Additional arguments are loaded on the stack. `R4`-`R12` are variable registers and their value must be the same on return as on call.
+Additional arguments are loaded on the stack. `R4`-`R11` are variable registers and their value must be the same on return as on call.

 `R0` is also the return value of a call.